kfrankc/kfrankc.github.io/_posts/2019-03-07-jekyll-masonry.md

 ## Set up Minimal Mistakes

 In Jekyll lingo, a portfolio page is simply a form of [collections](https://jekyllrb.com/docs/collections/), which serves to group related contents together.
-In the Minimal Mistakes theme, `.md` file entries in a folder with the syntax `_<folder_name>` can be aggregated into a single view.
+In the MM theme, `.md` file entries in a folder with the syntax `_<folder_name>` can be aggregated into a single view.

 In my case, I have a `_portfolio` folder with all my project/artwork entries, and I have a `portfolio-archive.md` file where these entries are aggreated.

 ### Configure `portfolio-archive.md`

 [Front Matter](https://jekyllrb.com/docs/front-matter/) is a useful configuration within a file that Jekyll will process first.
-Minimal Mistakes has several features instrumented in the front matter that makes building collection pages extremely easy.
+MM has several features instrumented in the front matter that makes building collection pages extremely easy.

 For example, this is the front matter in my `portfolio-archive.md`: